17th May 2017

 Golf clubs aside, there are many other reasons why Tenerife continues to be such a popular holiday destination.
 Las Américas is renowned for its fantastic nightlife, sandy beaches and variety of restaurants, with the upmarket Los Christianos just up the road if you’re looking for a more laid back atmosphere.
 The sophisticated Costa Adeje is the place to head to if you’re looking for waterfront restaurants and designer shops, with two Blue Flag beaches to choose from.
 If you’re travelling with the kids, then they’ll love a day out at Siam Park, one of the biggest waterparks in Europe.

 Tenerife has plenty of great value accommodation, from luxury villas, to all-inclusive hotels, to self-catering apartments.
 Although most of the golf courses aren’t far away from the main resorts, hotels such as the Sol Tenerife offer a number of golf packages.
-Autumn breaks start from £475, which includes three rounds of golf and bed and breakfast, and you can be assured that the weather will still be warm at this time of year.

 Well-known for its picturesque towns and stunning countryside, it’s no wonder that France is home to so many golf courses.
 Due to it being so easy to get to from the UK, many keen golfers pack up their clubs in the car, crossing the channel by ferry or the Eurotunnel.
 Along with being great for golfers, France is also renowned for its delicious cuisine and fascinating culture, making it an ideal all-round holiday destination.